ConceptaNjolima/MyTNTResources/Week 1/[ENG1.3] Intro to creating new app and React.md

   * When the data changes, React *reacts* and updates the screen
   * CSS is used to style React
   * React is the code behind rendering HTML in a webpage
   * [React](https://github.com/facebook/react) is an open source project from Facebook.
 It's used at Microsoft in web experiences across teams.
-IG, Netflix, New York Times, Khan Academy, What's App, Dropbox... all use and contribute to React.
+IG, Netflix, New York Times, Khan Academy, WhatsApp, Dropbox... all use and contribute to React.
 * As a table, TNTs draw what they've learned so far about the app architecture
   * Display app architecture with labels, no descriptions
   * TNT groups talk through the function of the different parts and how they connect
-* Re-group and walk through architecture thus far together - HTML, CSS, React, Node, React...
+* Re-group and walk through architecture thus far together - HTML, CSS, React, Node...

 ### Creating a new React app with TypeScript (20 minutes)

 * Introduce tool chain for generated a react app
   * https://reactjs.org/docs/create-a-new-react-app.html
-  * This section covers using TypeScript: https://create-react-app.dev/docs/adding-typescript/
+  * This section covers using TypeScript: https://create-react-app.dev/docs/adding-typescript with React
   * The library sets up the environment with the latest TS features and optimizes the app for production

-* Demo - Create React Project
+* Demo - create React Project
   * `yarn create react-app my-app --template typescript` is the command to run in the terminal.
 Breaking down the command:
      * `yarn` - command line programing for installing JS packages from npm
      * `create react-app` - library for generating the environment
      * `my-app` - name of the app
      * `--template typescript` - use the TypeScript template
   * Run the command

 * Demo - terminal during create React app
   * The command fetches and installs the dependencies needed for a React TypeScript app.
 The first time it's installed you can see it in action.
   * create react-app will creates a workspace folder with the provided name where the terminal directory, folder, is at.
-  * If it succeeds a Git repository is created.
+  * If it succeeds, a Git repository is created.

 * Demo - starting the app
   * create react-app ends with some helpful commands to run.